godotengine/godot-proposals/README.md

 see the [Community Channels](http://docs.godotengine.org/en/stable/community/channels.html) doc), then create your proposal once you have gained some interest.

+5. If a proposal receives little or no engagement/discussion after 30 days, it will be closed.
+However, if you can build up interest after it is closed, the proposal can be reopened.

-5. You can make a PR implementing the feature in the main repository before making a proposal.
+6. You can make a PR implementing the feature in the main repository before making a proposal.
 However, if it is a large change, a core developer may require that you make a proposal before your PR can be merged.
 It is always better to make and discuss a proposal before spending your time implementing a new feature.

-6. If you or another user is capable of making a PR, include that fact in the issue or in a subsequent comment so that a core contributor can fast-track the approval process.
+7. If you or another user is capable of making a PR, include that fact in the issue or in a subsequent comment so that a core contributor can fast-track the approval process.